p-grant/data_analysis_portfolio/Superstore/superstore_analysis_report.md

 - Which product sub-categories are returned most frequently?

 To begin this analysis, I needed a list of the products which have been returned.
 To do so, I gathered the Excel data on the products and returns for each order, and filtered out the data that was not returned.
 I then deleted the *Returned* column, so I had a list of each product that was returned.
 Next to this list, I included a list of each product purchased in all orders.
 I then used a [Jupyter Notebook]() to analyze the data.

+The first insight from this analysis was a list of the return rates for each product.
+This list contains the return data for all products that have been returned at least one time.
+Products that have never been returned are not included in this list, as we already know that their return rate is 0%.
+The data can be found [here[(.../Superstore/Superstore_Return_Rates.csv).
 ## Visualizing the Data